-Although total absence of light is best for bats this may not always be possible due to the necessity for 24 hour operations during exploration works which is likely to last for around 4 weeks.
+Although total absence of light is best for bats this may not always be possible due to the necessity for 24-hour operations during pumping operations which is likely to last for around 4 weeks.
 It is not currently known whether the works will be taking place during the active season for bats (generally considered to be between May and October).
 Therefore, there is potential for disturbance to occur if works are scheduled within that period of time.
+The well test phase will also involve 24-hour operation which is likely to last for around 12 months, thus furthering the potential that complete absence of light may not always be possible.
 Mitigation in accordance with condition 10 of planning approval WSCC/040/17/BA to detail a lighting strategy has been suggested in the instance that works are carried out between May and October.